manas-katual/big-brain/content/notes/IP Addressing.md

 We only use class A, B and C. Class D is for multicasting.
 Class E is for Research

-if given any random IP address how to tell IP address is of which class we have to check 1st octet and tell e.g. 137.20.20.10 is of class B because 137 the first octet lies in class B
+if given any random IP address how to tell IP address is of which class we have to check the 1st octet and tell e.g. 137.20.20.10 is of class B because 137 the first octet lies in class B

 If anyone ask what is Network ID